Professor David J. Galbreath

 Galbreath, D. J., 2007.
 International organizations, party politics and the promotion of minority rights in the Baltic States.
 In: Joachim, J., Reinalda, B. and Verbeek, B., eds.
 International Organizations and Implementation: Enforcers, Managers, Authorities?
 London: Routledge, pp. 161-173.
 (Routledge/ECPR studies in European political science)

 Lamoreaux, J. W. and Galbreath, D. J., 2006.
 Bastion, beacon or bridge?
 Conceptualising the Baltic Logic of the EU's Neighbourhood.
 In: Wegmarshaus, G. R., Ülikool, T. and Kolledž, E., eds.
-Promoting Democratic Values in Enlarging Europe: Changing Role of the Baltic States from Importers to Exporters.
-Tartu: Tartu University Press, pp. 96-109.
+Promoting Democratic Values in Enlarging Europe.
+Tartu, Estonia: Tartu University Press, pp. 96-109.